It’s fun watching HGTV and imagining how it would feel to make money flipping houses.

-- Fundrise lets you invest from the comfort of your home on their 100 percent secure website.
+- Fundrise lets you invest from the comfort of your home on their secure website.
 Opening an account and choosing your investments is easy.
-Plus, you can add funds via electronic check and even sign documents online.
+Plus, you can add funds via an electronic check and even sign documents online.

 No investment option is perfect, and Fundrise is no exception.
 While investing in Fundrise can offer high returns and truly passive income, there are some disadvantages to consider as well.

 - Fundrise investments are not liquid until they reach maturity.
 While Lending Club offers a secondary market where you can sell notes if you need to cash out, Fundrise does not offer this option yet.
 As a result, your investments are not liquid until they reach maturity.
 If you feel you might need to access your money at any time, this is a disadvantage.
 Fundrise has recently introduced a stopgap measure to make it easier to cash out investments.

 - Fundrise offers limited investment options at this point.
 Even for accredited investors, investment options are somewhat limited.
-This will likely change as Fundrise grows their platform, but it’s still worth noting that your choices are not plentiful yet.
+This will likely continue to change as Fundrise grows its platform, but it’s still worth noting that your choices are not plentiful yet.

 - Fundrise is relatively new, so we don’t have a lot of data to work with yet.
 While Fundrise investors earned an average of 13 percent on their investments in 2015, the company wasn’t founded until 2012.
 Earnings dipped into the single digits in 2016 but bounced back to 11.44 percent in 2017.
-It will be interesting to see what kind of earnings investors report in 2016, 2017, and beyond.
+It will be interesting to see what kind of earnings investors report in 2019 and beyond.

 There is so much more to know about Fundrise, and if you want to dig a little deeper, I highly suggest you look over their website, and specifically their FAQs.
 The site starts off with general information, but you can drill down to the fine print even without opening an account.
 If you have questions about Fundrise investments or almost anything else, you’ll likely find the answers you’re looking for there.

 The best part about investing in Fundrise is the fact that it is a truly hands-off and passive investment – as in, you won’t have to get your hands dirty or do any of the heavy lifting, either the physical kind that results in pulled muscles and splinters or the mental heavy lifting that’s necessary when you’re actively managing an investment project.